Table of Contents

 In and around Hoi An on your Cambodia and Vietnam itinerary., there are a variety of things to do.

 There are many activities to enjoy in and around Hoi An, which is yet another reason to extend your stay.
 A bicycle or motorbike rental is the easiest to arrange, and it will allow you to see some of the beautiful surrounding countryside; with a motorbike, you can even get to My Son.
-Hoi An Motorbike Tours and Phat Tire Ventures, respectively, organize fantastic motorbike and bicycle tours throughout central Vietnam.
+Hoi An Motorbike Tours, respectively, organize fantastic motorbike and bicycle tours throughout central Vietnam.

 Boat rides around the Thu Bon River are slightly more difficult to arrange (but not by much); crowded ferry boats leave from the market end of Bach Dang every thirty minutes, and you can haggle with sampan rowers on the same road.